 The Risk Register is a snapshot of risks at a given point in time.
-For example, Covid-19 would not have appeared on a risk map prepared fourteen months ago, whereas it has very quickly become the highest-scored risk in the whole Risk Register.
+For example, Covid-19 would not have appeared on a risk map prepared prior to February 2020, whereas it very quickly became the highest-scored risk in the whole Risk Register.